 * This release references research reported at the International PEEK Meeting in Washington, D.C., from April 27-28, 2017.
 Invibio Biomaterial Solutions is proud to have been a sponsor of this event in alignment with the company´s mission to facilitate medical-device innovation by providing new solutions and support for PEEK-related research.
 For more than 15 years, Invibio has pioneered advances in the application of high-performance PEEK-based implantable polymers, such as the company's PEEK-OPTIMA and PEEK-OPTIMA HA Enhanced.References

-1) Is locking screw fixation in carbon fibre composite plates mechanically equivalent to stainless steel plates?
+1) Is locking screw fixation in carbon fiber composite plates mechanically equivalent to stainless steel plates?
 Hak DJ.

 2) Comparison of the Mechanical Properties of FFF 3D Printed and Machined Medical Grade PEEK Intervertebral Lumbar Cages.
 Başgül C, MacDonald DW, Siskey R, Kurtz SM.